Inside this section

 Completed in October 2014, the industrial and warehouse buildings heritage study is believed to be the first of its kind for NSW and the second of its kind for Australia.

 The study investigated the history and significance of Sydney’s industrial development and the surviving examples of industrial and warehouse buildings.
-Out of the many unlisted industrial buildings surveyed across two-thirds of the local area, the study recommended listing 63 sites and 2 conservation areas containing industrial or warehouse buildings, structures or complexes.
+Out of the many unlisted industrial buildings surveyed across two-thirds of the local area, the study recommended listing 63 sites and 2 conservation areas containing industrial or warehouse buildings.
 These buildings record important periods of Sydney’s and Australia’s industrialisation, which transformed Sydney into one of the largest industrialised cities in the South Pacific.

 Modern Sydney: Modern movement architecture heritage study